karekoho/json/README.md

 ```c++
 <format/json.h>
 ```
-in your source code to use json support.
+in your source code to use JSON support.

 # Usage